yghugardare/FullStack-Insta-Clone/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-- Used chakra ui's tooltip and avatar while designing sidebar
+- Used chakra ui's tooltip and avatar while designing sidebar and useLocation
+- Instead of adding the Sidebar component to every page, we can add it only once to the PageLayout component and wrap the children with it.
+This way, we can have a sidebar on every page except the AuthPage.